Kourtney Kardashian & Younes Bendjima Spending Time Together, But Aren’t Official, Per ‘People’

 Kourtney Kardashian stunned fans this week when she was spotted out with her former boyfriend, Younes Bendjima.
 The Keeping Up with the Kardashians star has seemingly been enjoying her life as a single woman again when she was photographed heading to dinner with the younger model.

 According to a Sept.
 4 report by People Magazine, Kourtney Kardashian and Younes Bendjima have been spending some time together.
-However, sources tell the outlet that the couple are not officially back together.
+However, sources tell the outlet that the couple is not officially back together.

 “Kourtney and Younes are spending time together again.
 Things are not yet back to what they were before — it’s not an official relationship.
 Kourtney always liked him though and it was hard for her to stay away after he reached out,” a source told the magazine.